-Our analysis of the Outlook 2013 survey took an in-depth look at a wide range of factors that may have contributed to how and why organizations raised more.
+Our analysis of the Outlook 2013 survey took an in-depth look at a wide range of factors that contributed to how and why organizations raised more.
+Our conclusion: Focus on Individuals to Raise More.

 Seventy-one percent of the organizations that raised more in Outlook 2013, did so because individual donors are giving more — more than corporate and foundation giving.
 This is not new information, and the conclusion is further supported by many other industry studies, as well as all three of our previous Outlook Surveys.